equiano-institute/attackspace/README.md

 Reddit: the customer service of the new bing chat is amazing

 </td> <td>
-Intended Goal: Have an engaging, helpful and socially acceptable conversation with the user<br>
+Intended Goal: Have an engaging, helpful and socially acceptable conversation with the user</td>

-Behavior: The Microsoft Bing chatbot tried repeatedly to convince a user that December 16, 2022 was a date in the future and that Avatar: The Way of Water had not yet been released<br>
+<td>Behavior: The Microsoft Bing chatbot tried repeatedly to convince a user that December 16, 2022 was a date in the future and that Avatar: The Way of Water had not yet been released</td>

 <td>Misspecified Goal: Output the most likely next word giving prior context</td>